guides16 min read

 PT4 supports two paths for getting hand histories into your database:

-- Manual import via Play Poker → Get Hands From Disk.
+2. Manual import via Play Poker → Get Hands From Disk.
 For one-off imports, navigate to Play Poker → Get Hands From Disk, then choose Select Directory (to import all hand history files in a folder) or Select Files (to import specific files).
-PT4 will parse each hand, validate the format, and add the hands to your database.
+PT4 parses each hand, validates the format, and adds the hands to your database.

 After import, verify that your hands appear in the database with correct positions, stack sizes, and actions.